adamConnerSax/reflex-collections/Readme.md

 There's a quickcheck test setup for checking that your classes are lawful (e.g., that a KeyedCollection to and from key/value lists is isomorphic, that `applyDiff (diff a b) a = b`, etc.).
 So if you add a type, you can add tests to check that you are implementing things correctly.

 Notes:
 1. If we could build a Dynamic starting from the current value of another Dynamic but without the perils of sample, we could get rid of the Monoid constraint.
 This would be useful for Array and Tree which cannot be empty.
-Which would also allow containers which are "total," that is have values for all keys, to be used for more than `listHoldWithKey`.
+We get around this for now by using the "WithEmpty" type (which is isomorphic to Maybe but is higher-kinded, that is `WithEmpty f a` is isomorphic to `Maybe (f a)`, and having special versions of the collection functions which return `Dynamic t (Maybe (f a))` rather than `Dynamic t (f a)` for types with no natural empty state.
+We also have a combinator for simplifying the frequent case where the widget returns `m (Dynamic t (g a))`, yielding a `Dynamic t (Maybe (f (Dynamic t a)))` result which can be "flattened" to `Dynamic t (Maybe (f a))` in most cases.
 2. I've changed the interface for listViewWithKey slightly, returning `R.Event t (Diff f v)` instead of `R.Event t (f v)`.
 For a total container, one with items for all keys, the original version doesn't make sense.
 Our events will be for subsets of the keys.
+This doesn't change anything for `Map k` since `Map k` is its own diff type.
 ----

 Building: